sanju156/Interoperability-of-Deep-Learning-Model-for-EO-Data-Cubes-across-Spatial-Data-Science-languages/onnx-container/README.md

 * Singularity runs containers as a non-root user, and the default Julia depot inside the image is read-only.

 * Executing the scripts via Jupyter Notebook in the Sigularity Container can't be done due to a non-root user; instead, use .jl scripts.
+Whereas in the local machine, you can execute the Jupyter notebook scripts in the Docker container.

 * A custom depot in /tmp allows package precompilation and GPU runtime initialisation.